Rubber roofing: most likely the best choice for a flat roofReading Time: 5 minutes

 - Rubber roofing can be installed quickly, even on large roofs.
 Modern materials come in sheets or rolls, and a team of professional roofers can install thousands of square feet of coverage per shift.

 - Membrane materials can be energy-efficient (white or grey membranes).
 It means you will save hundreds and thousands of dollars with such a roof.
 They don’t get hot in summer.

 Precise measurements by qualified experts guarantee that construction tasks will be completed correctly and on time.
 It’s like a hypothesis.
 Any roofing project is not an exception.
 If you…

 Rubber or traditional roof: let’s compare both approaches

 Let’s take a walk through the city streets.
 Here you will surely see houses with various roofs – large and small, modern and worn-out, flat and pitched.

 Modified bitumen roofs usually cover old buildings from the 40-50s.
 In older areas, there are still houses with BUR roofs.
-You will likely find mansions with wooden, copper, or even slate roofs in the suburbs.
+In the suburbs, you will likely find mansions with wooden, copper, or even slate roofs.
 Long story short, rubber roofing gives a head start to most of them.

 Rubber roofing is more watertight than any asphalt shingles or tiles.
 Average rubber roofing lasts 20-30 years, and no drop passes through its surface.
 Corrosion, algae, and moss are not the problem for synthetic rubber.